cortexproject/cortex/docs/guides/limitations.md

 ## Tenant federation

-When using tenant federation on a Cortex cluster with chunk storage, cache invalidation is not fully supported.
-Metrics that have been deleted via `/api/v1/admin/tsdb/delete_series` API endpoint can still appear in cached query results.
+When tenant federation is enabled on a Cortex cluster, result caching is disabled for queries spanning more than a single tenant.
+Result caching is planned to be implemented before general availability of this feature.